Haudenosaunee mythology: Hé-no

-Iroquois mythology tells of Hé-no, the spirit of thunder who brings rain to nourish the crops.
-The Iroquois address Hé-no as Tisote.
+Haudenosaunee mythology tells of Hé-no, the spirit of thunder who brings rain to nourish the crops.
+The Haudenosaunee address Hé-no as Tisote.
 He appears as a warrior, wearing on his head a magic feather that makes him invulnerable to the attacks of Hah-gweh-di-yu.
-On his back, he carries a basket filled with pieces of chert which he throws at evil spirits and witches.
+On his back, he carries a basket filled with pieces of chert which he throws at dangerous spirits and witches.

 Hé-no lives in a cave under Niagara Falls.
 At that time, a young girl lives above the falls and is engaged to marry a disagreeable old man.
 Rather than marry, she climbs into a canoe and heads down the river.
 The girl and the canoe are carried over the falls; the canoe is seen falling to destruction, but the girl disappears.
 Hé-no and his two assistants catch her in a blanket and take her to his cave.
 One of the assistants is taken with her beauty and marries her.

 Later, Hé-no rescues her village from a huge serpent that was devastating it with diseases.
 He lures the serpent to a spot on Buffalo Creek where he strikes it with a thunderbolt.
 Fatally wounded, the serpent tries to escape to the safety of Lake Erie but dies before he gets away.
 His body floats downstream to the head of Niagara Falls, stretching nearly across the river and arching backward to form a dam.
 The dammed water breaks the rocks, and the snake's body falls onto the rocks below.
 This forms Horseshoe Falls but destroys Hé-no's home in the process.